bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 323. example in codepen (209) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="/images/image323.webp"
-  style="width:60%"
+  style="width:50%"
-  alt="Example in CodePen - RD Advanced Navigation." />
+  title="Example in CodePen - Responsive Design Advanced Navigation" alt="Example in CodePen - Responsive Design Advanced Navigation." />
 </p>

 Let&apos;s take a look at what happens when we put it into CodePen.
 So, what